Rikimbili/multithreaded-n-prime-finder/README.md

 time complexity of O(n log log n) for any arbitrary input.
 However, since this problem specifies that the upper bound is 10^8, the runtime is constant.

-As explained in the last section, the algorithm only iterates through the numbers that are not composite up to the square root of n which ensures a very efficient operation compared with brute force.
+As explained in the Approach section, the algorithm only iterates through the numbers that are not composite up to the square root of n which ensures a very efficient operation compared with brute force.

 Initially, the numbers' vector was instantiated with the boolean type, but it caused unsafe thread